BOOH World Presents New Telegram Play To Earn Game For Meme Fans, Eyeing Dual Token Launch

-(MENAFN- GlobeNewsWire - Nasdaq) The BOOH Brawlers Play to Earn Game on Telegram will launch this coming Friday, the 13th of September.

-Stockholm, Sweden, Sept.
-13, 2024 (GLOBE NEWSWIRE) -- The team behind BOOH World is proudly announcing the launch of its new game, Booh Brawlers.
+(MENAFN- Zex PR Wire) Stockholm, Sweden, 13th September 2024, ZEX PR WIRE , The team behind BOOH World is proudly announcing the launch of its new game, Booh Brawlers.
 With the idea of adding gamification to the memecoin niche, BOOH World is giving users both fun and rewards, as it is a play-to-earn game.

 The project's vision is to turn memecoins into ghosts in BOOH World, giving these coins eternal life instead of a short-lived existence with no utility.
 The simple and strong tokenomics system supporting the game and its community is already appealing to many Web3 enthusiasts.